7.15% RBI Floating Rate Savings Bonds, 2021 – Features and Interest Rates

 Government of India has been issuing the saving bonds from 2003.
 In 2018, they have reduced the interest rates and started issuing a new series Floating Rate Savings Bonds 2028 that offered 7.75% interest rates.
 These are discontinued in May-2020.
 Ministry of finance has announced on 26 June, 2020 indicating that RBI would issue Floating Rate Savings Bonds, 2020 (taxable).

-These floating rate bonds would open for subscription from 1 July, 2020.
+These floating rate bonds has opened for subscription from 1 July, 2020.

 These bonds are in the denomination of Rs 100.
 One can invest as low as Rs 1,000 and in multiples of Rs 100 thereof.